Aviation Management

 Description

 This program is designed to give students knowledge and hands-on experience in aviation and management, as well as provide co-operative work experience in the aviation industry.
 Aviation courses focus on aircraft, airline and airport operations, aviation safety and security and flight systems and navigation.
 Students gain a solid understanding of the aviation industry in Canada and around the world.
 Management courses are designed to give students an understanding of business and management practices of marketing, human resource management, communications and project management to be prepared for future promotional opportunities.
-Students are given the opportunity to pass the examination to receive their Restricted Aeronautical Radio Operation License.
+Students are given the opportunity to take the examination to receive their Restricted Aeronautical Radio Operation License.

 Career Opportunities